jianglikun/MOASL/README.md

 # prepare TAS-all data and signle cell data
 python data/prepare_data_tas_all.py
 ```
-Or you can directly use my processed data, download from https://pan.baidu.com/s/1syd05gFX7x4_STb3eVi13w, with code "2023"
+Or you can directly use my processed data, download from https://pan.baidu.com/s/1syd05gFX7x4_STb3eVi13w (verify code 2023)

 #### train and test
 ```